ronaldbosma/call-apim-with-managed-identity/README.md

   ![GitHub Actions Manual Trigger](images/github-actions-workflow-manual-trigger.png)

+> [!NOTE]
+> An Azure DevOps pipeline is also included in [.azdo/pipelines/azure-dev.yml](.azdo/pipelines/azure-dev.yml) that implements the same jobs as the GitHub Actions workflow.

 ### Setting Up the Pipeline

-To set up the pipeline in your own repository, run the following command:
+To set up the pipeline in your own repository, run the following command (add ` --provider azdo` if you want to create an Azure DevOps pipeline):

 ```cmd
 azd pipeline config